DEMENT-Model/DEMENTpy/README.md

 - output/: folder where the output object in .pickle will be residing

-**Run DEMENTpy on HPC**:
+**Run DEMENTpy**:

+- Configure Environment

+- Run on HPC

-- A simple example of bash script, dementpy.sh, submitting jobs to HPC is provided.
+A simple example of bash script, dementpy.sh, submitting jobs to HPC is provided.

 ### Contributing Guide